dojo/framework/docs/en/testing/supplemental.md

 const r = renderer(() => <MyWidget />);

-r.expect(baseTemplate);
+r.expect(baseAssertion);
 ```

 ## Wrapped Test Nodes

-In order for the test renderer and assertion templates to be able to identify nodes within the expected and actual node structure a special wrapping node must be used.
-The wrapped nodes can get used in place of the real node in the expected assertion template structure, maintaining all the correct property and children typings.
+In order for the test renderer and assertions to be able to identify nodes within the expected and actual node structure a special wrapping node must be used.
+The wrapped nodes can get used in place of the real node in the expected assertion structure, maintaining all the correct property and children typings.

 To create a wrapped test node use the `wrap` function from `@dojo/framework/testing/renderer`: